Memorizing is yet another ability that society dupes us into thinking is fixed. Pianists, unfortunately, buy into this fiction.

 So, don’t be like young me.
 The next time you’re working on memorizing, check these four memories.
 It works, even for contemporary music.
 I promise.

-P.S. in this post, I provide some practical tips for practicing memorization and working with these four types of memories.
+If you'd like to read more, check out this post, where I provide some practical tips for practicing memorization and working with these four types of memories.